 ... to learn the truths of Scripture, and yes that will require a basic foundation of information.
 But let me be equally clear that information, or knowledge, or simply knowing facts, however insightful, is not being fed on the word.

-1 Corinthians 8:1b-3 tells us that knowledge can puff people up — it’s a loving relationship with God that’s needed, not merely knowing ‘things’.
+1 Corinthians 8:1b-3 tells us that knowledge can puff people up — it is a loving relationship with God that is needed, not merely knowing ‘things’.

 If you read John 4:34-35 the original language for the word translated here as food is meat.
-What's my point — the meat or food that nourishes Jesus is this; to do the will of Him who sent Me and to finish His work.
+My point is, that the meat or food that nourishes Jesus is this — (see also John 6:38, John 17:4) to do the will of Him who sent Me and to finish His work.

 Why did Jesus come?

-... eating the meat of the word — it's not solely listening to a Bible teacher, however great they may be.
-The only reason for listening is if you're going to respond and be transformed in some way.
+... eating the meat of the word — it is not solely listening to a Bible teacher, however great they may be.
+The only reason for listening is if you are going to respond and be transformed in some way.
 To actually do something that points to God, that gives glory to King Jesus, that ushers in His presence.
 For when He comes there is a release of freedom, power, healing, salvation etc.